MaximShichanin/TransportCatalogue/README.md

 information about stops and routes in catalogue, "renderer_settings" and "routing_settings" - to configure program, "stat_requests" - to get information from program.
-For more information see example_mb.json, example_mb.json and answer.json files.
+For more information see doc and example_mb.json, example_mb.json and answer.json files.

 What to impruve?
 ---------------